andersbc/andersbc.github.io/_posts/2014-3-3-Hello-World.md

 {: .codepen-able}

-You use the same pinciple when you declare a function and then call it
+This might seem slightly odd, but you use the same pinciple when you declare a function and then call it

 ```js
 // declare a function